mr-adonis-jimenez/help-desk-mini/README.md

 ## Repository summary

-**Help Desk Intake (Help Desk Mini)** is a lightweight, fully client-side help desk ticket tracker that runs entirely in the browser.
+**Help Desk Intake** is a lightweight, fully client-side help desk ticket tracker that runs entirely in the browser.
 Tickets are persisted to `localStorage`, so it needs **no backend, database, or deployment beyond static hosting**.0

 ### What it does